llinsss/pet-medical-tracka/README.md

-Imagine a tag for pets that holds their medical history,Vaccination dates and upcoming vax.
+Imagine a tag/collar for pets that holds their medical history,Vaccination dates and upcoming vax.
+Imagine it also has a QRcode that is scannable and this collar can double as a tracker in case your pet stray off and gets missing.
 Imagine that information stored on the blockchain for transparency and so the true health status of pets is no longer a matter left to chance.

 Concept Overview: